 Waterfalls are beautiful natural wonders of nature.
 Yosemite National Park is known for having several stunning waterfalls, but tourists can only enjoy them during the right season.
 The park’s waterfalls are the most beautiful in the spring and early summer months.

-The waterfalls at Yosemite National Park are created by snow melting in the spring.
+The waterfalls at Yosemite National Park and the fast-flowing rivers that are used for rafting are created by snow melting in the spring.
 April in Yosemite is the perfect time to see them as the snow has melted and the falls are roaring.
 It is also the time you are more likely to see a rainbow across them.

 There are many different falls to choose from when visiting this park, but the three most popular ones are Upper Yosemite Falls, Bridalveil Falls, and Lower Yosemite Falls.